dmlc/xgboost/doc/build.md

 If build seems to use only a single process, you might try to append an option like ` -- /m:6` to the above command.

 ### Windows Binaries

+After the build process successfully ends, you will find a `xgboost.dll` library file inside `./lib/` folder, copy this file to the the API package folder like `python-package/xgboost` if you are using *python* API.
+And you are good to follow the below instructions.

 Unofficial windows binaries and instructions on how to use them are hosted on [Guido Tapia's blog](http://www.picnet.com.au/blogs/guido/post/2016/09/22/xgboost-windows-x64-binaries-for-download/)